CONSORTIUM PRIVACY STATEMENT

 telephone number.
 This information may be combined with

-United States Federal and State medical professional Databases, and/or
+States Federal and State medical professional Databases, and/or other

-identification number, browser type, page access history, linking
+number, geolocation data, browser type, page access history, linking

 information, click stream data, page visits, page views, and/or web site

-Consortium, to keep track of your interactions with Consortium member
+Consortium, to keep track of users’ interactions with Consortium member

-member websites.
+member websites or applications.
 These devices are small text

 or other electronic files that are used for user-identification purposes,

-record-keeping purposes, and to increase the ease of use of the Site by our
+record-keeping purposes, and to increase the ease of use of sites or

-cookies.
+non-persistent cookies.
 You can remove or reject persistent

 cookies by following the directions provided in your Internet browser’s

 “help” file.
 If you remove a persistent cookie, you may be

 requested to reregister or log in again upon returning to a Consortium

 member website.
 If you reject persistent cookies, the

-functionality of the Consortium member websites, or any part thereof, may be impaired or
+functionality of the Consortium member websites, or any part thereof, may

-may use Consortium member websites as a guest for 24
+persistent cookie, you may use Consortium member websites as a guest for

 reregister/log in again if you wish to continue interacting with a